michalislamp/Systems-Security-HRY413-/README.md

 Michalis Lamprakis - 2020030077
 Christos Dimas     - 2021030183

-This `README.md` serves as a lab report for the first exercise, explaining the code implementation of two cryptographic algorithms: Diffie-Hellman Key Exchange and RSA (Rivest–Shamir–Adleman) encryption/decryption.
+This `README.md` serves as a lab report for the first exercise, explaining the code implementation of two cryptographic algorithms: Elliptic Curve Diffie-Hellman Key Exchange and RSA (Rivest–Shamir–Adleman) encryption/decryption.

 ---